aleeexiisp/aleeexiisp.github.io/_posts/2024-03-22-WindowsMemory.md

 Memory is a physical storage used by CPUs to store data that is constantly read.
 This memory is temporary and is always loaded on each boot.

 Let's first delve into the whole process of memory usage from boot to running the user context to properly understand it.
 Bear in mind that I will be explaining all complex concepts at the beggining of each section so that everything is made clearer.

+To begin with, in order to understand memory, it is important to make clear where does it start.
+How the computers use memory to boot and start ?

 ## 1. Booting Process